-Hugo 0.32 features Page Bundles and Image Processing by @bep, which is very cool and useful on so many levels.
-Read about it in more detail in the Hugo documentation, but some of the highlights include:
+Hugo `0.32` features **Page Bundles and Image Processing** by [@bep](https://github.com/bep), which is very cool and useful on so many levels.
+Read about it in more detail in the [Hugo documentation](https://gohugo.io/about/new-in-032/), but some of the highlights include:

-Automatic bundling of a content page with its resources.
+- Automatic bundling of a content page with its resources.
 Resources can be anything: Images,

 Permalinkrelative to the “owning page”.
 This makes the complete article with both text and images portable (just send a ZIP file with a folder to your editor), and it can be previewed directly on GitHub.

 /content, both for regular files and directories.